Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 • Fundus Photo - The fundus refers to the back of the eye, including the macula, retina, optic nerve, and blood vessels that feed the retina.
 The eye doctor will look for lipofuscin in these regions.

-• Optical Coherence Tomography (OCT) - An imaging technology that shows a high-resolution cross-reference of the retina
+• Optical Coherence Tomography (OCT) - An imaging technology that shows a high-resolution cross-sectional view of the retina

-• Electroretinography (ERG) - This test measure the electrical activity of the photoreceptors in the retina
+• Electroretinography (ERG) - This test measures the electrical activity of the photoreceptors in the retina

 There are no cures for Stargardt's disease.
-Intraocular injections are given if leakage is found in the vessels, similar to wet macular degeneration.
+Intraocular injections are given if leakage is detected in the vessels, as in wet macular degeneration.
 Research shows that proper nutrition and UAV protection may slow down the progression of Stargardt's disease.
 In addition, excess vitamin A may cause harmful effects to the eyes.

 How Acupuncture Treats Stargardt's Disease

-Acupuncture has been shown to benefit Stargardt's patients by increasing blood perfusion to the eye and specifically to the retina.
-When blood is healthy and rich in nutrients, it will deliver the necessary molecules to generate healthy cells and tissue.
+Acupuncture has been shown to benefit patients with Stargardt's by increasing blood perfusion to the eye, specifically the retina.
+When blood is healthy and rich in nutrients, it delivers the necessary molecules to support the formation of healthy cells and tissues.

-In my clinic, we provide various acupuncture services for Stargardt's patients, including, but not limited to Micro Acupuncture, Acunova acupuncture, Traditional Chinese medicine acupuncture, electrical stimulation, and pulsed electromagnetic frequency, Ondamed, food plans, herbs, nutrients, and exercises.
+In my clinic, we provide various acupuncture services for Stargardt's patients, including but not limited to Micro Acupuncture, Acunova acupuncture, Traditional Chinese medicine acupuncture, electrical stimulation, pulsed electromagnetic frequency, Ondamed, dietary plans, herbs, nutrients, and exercises.

 Contact NYC Acupuncturist Marc Bystock L.Ac. for Stargardt's Disease Treatments